 Review our complete editorial policies here.

-Signing up for Grow Therapy is a quick and easy process, with everything taking potentially less than 10 minutes.
+Signing up for Grow Therapy is a quick and easy process, with everything taking as few as 10 minutes.
 By far, the longest part of signing up with Grow Therapy is selecting your own therapist.
 We highly recommend that you read as many provider profiles as possible to make a well-informed decision.

 Grow Therapy offers online or in-person services, so first you must decide which is the best fit for you.
-Either way, you will select your state and choose if you will be using insurance or paying cash.
+Either way, you will select your state and choose whether you will be using insurance benefits or paying out of pocket.
 In the provider directory, you can filter for gender, ages treated, identities, and availability.
-These filters help narrow down your selections so you can find a provider you like even quicker.
+These filters help narrow down your selections so you can find a provider you like without having to look through options who wouldn’t work for you.

-Each provider in the list will clearly list their cash rates, licenses, years in practice, and their next available session.
-If you click “View Profile”, you will be able to read a detailed profile that includes insurances accepted, treatment methods utilized, and their specialties.
-Once you find a provider you think will work well for your personal goals and schedule, you simply click “Book Appointment.”
+Each provider clearly states their cash rates, licenses, years in practice, and their next available session.
+If you click “View Profile,” you will be able to read a detailed bio that includes insurances accepted, treatment methods utilized, and specialties.
+Once you find a provider you think will work well for your personal goals and schedule, simply click “Book Appointment.”
 You will receive an email with a link to your new patient portal and you’ll complete a depression assessment, an anxiety assessment, and a brief intake form.

 All online therapy and medication management appointments happen through Grow Therapy’s telehealth platform.
-These links will be sent to you through your email and in a text message the day before and the day of your appointments.
-Your initial appointment, both therapy and medication management, are like “Getting to Know You” appointments.
+A link to your session will be sent to you through your email and in a text message the day before and the day of your appointments.
 Therapy sessions are 50 minutes long and medication management appointments are 30 minutes long.

-During your initial appointments, you will discuss your symptoms, what your goals are, and what medications you are currently taking.
+During your initial appointments, you will discuss your symptoms, goals, and what medications you are currently taking.
 If you attend a medication management appointment and your provider feels you need a new medication or you need a refill, they will send your prescription to your local pharmacy for quick pick-up.
-Grow Therapy providers can prescribe non-controlled medication for anxiety and medication for depression.
+Grow Therapy providers can prescribe non-controlled medication for anxiety and medication for depression, but you can’t get controlled substances like stimulants or benzodiazepines through Grow’s providers.

 Therapy with Grow Therapy was truly a great experience.
 The website was easy to navigate and I didn’t need to reach out to customer service once.
 Anything I needed to find was clearly labeled and there were plenty of therapists available in my state.
-Something I truly appreciated about Grow Therapy was there was only one patient portal and I could input all of my information easily.
+Using the patient portal was simple and I input all my information seamlessly.

 After I booked my session, I was emailed a link to fill out two assessments and a brief intake form.
 The assessments were standard depression and anxiety assessments and took under five minutes to complete.
 The intake form asked questions about my goals, any medications I was taking, and anything else I wanted to share with my therapist.

 I was very happy with my choice of therapist, and even though we had just met, she immediately put me at ease.
 I also loved that she shared her screen with me and we were able to discuss a feelings wheel together.
-The feelings wheel helped me better explain the complex emotions I had around certain topics.
+It helped me better explain the complex emotions I had around certain topics.
 The day after my session, my therapist emailed me various resources we discussed during our session.
-I was very impressed with my entire experience.
+I was very impressed with the experience from start to finish.

-Medication management with Grow Therapy works similarly to their therapy process.
+Medication management with Grow Therapy works similarly to its therapy process.
 I was asked to fill out the depression and anxiety assessments and an intake form.
 However, since I had previously filled these out just the day before, the website offered to automatically fill in my answers from the previous forms.
-This definitely saved time and is something I have not seen with other platforms.
+This definitely saved time and is something I have not seen on other platforms.

-There did not seem to be as many medication management providers available as there were therapists.
-However, I was still able to find a provider that matched my personal criteria and get an appointment within a couple of days of signing up.
+There did not seem to be as many medication management providers available as there were therapists in my state.
+However, I was still able to find a provider who matched my personal criteria and get an appointment within a couple of days of signing up.

 The appointment I booked was for 30 minutes, but my provider actually spent almost 45 minutes talking with me.
 She was very detail-oriented and asked me a lot of clarifying questions about the medications I was currently taking.
 Something that impressed me was she asked me about all of my medications, not just the ones I was taking for my mental health symptoms.